5 common scams and how to protect yourself

-Don’t be fooled—any check you receive or pending payment from them you see in your account will likely bounce.
-And it’s unlikely you’ll be able to recover anything you already sent the fraudster.
+Don’t be fooled—any check you receive or pending payment from a fraudster you see in your account will likely bounce.
+And it’s unlikely you’ll be able to recover anything you already sent them.

 Phishing is when a fraudster contacts you pretending to represent a trustworthy source, like your bank or other legal entity, and uses what they already know about you to build trust and get more information from you.

 Fraudsters are great at making these situations seem legitimate and pressuring you to act quickly.
 And spotting the real versus the fake can be hard.